 Response:

 As previously discussed, the data collected on these participants regarding their experiences acquiring statistical computing skills go beyond the final interview question included in the previous Appendix.
-The limitations of asking participants for descriptions of their experiences acquiring statistical computing knowledge is addressed in section 6.3.
+The limitations of asking participants for descriptions of their experiences acquiring statistical computing knowledge is addressed in section 6.3 on lines 699-701.

-The implications of this research, situated alongside the literature on computational preparation of environmental science graduate students and the absence of computing in the Statistics classroom, provide a backdrop of the potential generalizations of these findings.
-Indeed, a sample of 5 graduate environmental science students from one institution does not paint a vast picture of the phenomenon of acquiring the computational skills necessary to implement statistics in the context of environmental science research.
-However, as evidenced in the Environmental Science and Statistics Education literature, the experiences of computational ill preparation of these 5 graduate environmental science students is not out of the ordinary, but potentially widespread in these fields.
-Thus, the experiences of these students may reflect how many other environmental science graduate students in similar programs experience the phenomenon of acquiring the computing skills necessary to implement statistics in the context of environmental science research.
+The Implications section, situated alongside the literature on computational preparation of environmental science graduate students and the absence of computing in the Statistics classroom in sections 2.2 and 2.3, provide a backdrop of the potential generalizations of these findings.
+Indeed, a sample of five graduate environmental science students from one institution does not paint a vast picture of the phenomenon of acquiring the computational skills necessary to implement statistics in the context of environmental science research.
+However, as evidenced in the Environmental Science and Statistics Education literature, the experiences of computational ill preparation of these five graduate environmental science students is not out of the ordinary, but potentially widespread in these fields.
+Thus, lines 625-637 detail how the implications of this study may reflect how many other environmental science graduate students in similar programs experience the phenomenon of acquiring the computing skills necessary to implement statistics in the context of environmental science research.

 Providing more details about participants’ content backgrounds